|CAVE ARCHAEOLOGY IN MALAYSIA

 A short clip of Niah Cave by BBC Earth News.

 Niah was nominated as a World Heritage Site in mid 2010.
-Read more on Sarawak org, also on archives.
+Read more on Sarawak org, also on s.
 There is an Archaeology Museum at Niah.

 Arrival in SE Asia